 Note: The ABS conducts six surveys of business' capital expenditure intentions in respect of each financial year.
 The first is conducted in January & February prior to the commencement of the financial year, the second in May & June, the third in July & August of the financial year, the fourth in October & November, the fifth in January & February of the financial year, and the sixth in May & June.
 The outcome (actual capital expenditure in the financial year) is determined from the survey taken in July & August after the end of the financial year.
 The survey excludes businesses in the agriculture, forestry & fishing; and public administration and safety sectors, and also superannuation funds.
 The education & training, and health care & social assistance sectors have been included in the surveys since December 2019 but are not included in the above charts (to assist in comparisons).
 Source: ABS, Private New Capital Expenditure and Expected Expenditure, Australia (next update 25th February).

-Consumer confidence reached a 10-year high this month, buoyed by encouraging vaccine developments and good economic news
+Consumer confidence reached a 7-year high this month, buoyed by the easing of restrictions in Victoria and last week's rate cuts